History of the Planes of Fame Air Museum’s P-26 Peashooter

 Guatemalan Peashooters at La Aurora.
 [Photo via Adam Estes]

 Having declared war against the Axis powers themselves in December of 1941, the Guatemalan Army Air Corps sought to find some new aircraft to replace its aging fleet of 1930s aircraft.
 Its fighter arm, for example, was composed of Ryan ST-A trainers with wing-mounted machine guns.
-While the Peashooters were no longer the most advanced fighters at this point, they were dedicated fighter aircraft nonetheless.
-However although the American personnel in Panama were willing to transfer the Peashooters, Congress blocked the transfer, as it had barred the transfer of lethal weapons to all Latin American countries (except Mexico and Brazil).
+While the Peashooters were no longer the most advanced fighters at this point, they were still dedicated fighter aircraft.
+However, although the American personnel in Panama were willing to transfer the Peashooters, Congress blocked the transfer, as it had barred the transfer of lethal weapons to all Latin American countries (except Mexico and Brazil).
 However, there was no provision made to the transfer of training aircraft, and thus the Boeing P-26s were redesignated as PT-26s trainers which, even though a variant of the Fairchild PT-19 was already designated the PT-26, was enough for the Peashooters to be legally transferred to Guatemala.

 With all of the aircraft re-serialed by the Guatemalans, 33-123 became serial number 43.
 It would be painted in an overall olive drab scheme but with the figure of a helmeted soldier on the rear fuselage.
-Eventually, this fuselage art was painted over and the fuselage was later stripped of paint entirely, save for the green cowling ring and the new serial number, 0672, being applied to both sides of the fuselage.
+Eventually, this fuselage art was painted over, and the fuselage was later stripped of paint entirely, save for the green cowling ring and the new serial number, 0672, being applied to both sides of the fuselage.

 But like their American counterparts, the Guatemalan pilots had to learn the hard way that the Peashooter was sometimes difficult for a new pilot to land due to its high landing speeds.
 Being some of the fastest aircraft in the Guatemalan Air Force, they were often prominently displayed at ceremonies and aerial demonstrations at La Aurora Airport, near the capital of Guatemala City.
 The Peashooters were also used as single-seat trainers alongside armed AT-6 Texans, but lack of spare parts and proper maintenance also limited their effectiveness.